ki-iw/wo-bist-du-seegras/README.md

 To get started, let's create a Conda environment, and install dependencies into this environment.

-1. Change into the newly created project folder `ZUG-seegras`, and initialize the Git repo
-    ```bash
-    $ git init -b main
-    ```
 1. Create a new Conda environment:
     ```bash
     $ conda env create --file environment.yml
     ```
-1. Activate the new environment!
+2. Activate the new environment!
     ```bash
     $ conda activate bom-ZUG-seegras
     ```
-1. Install the project dependencies into the newly created Conda environment.
+3. Install the project dependencies into the newly created Conda environment.
     ```bash
     $ make install
-    ```
-1. Lastly, run the project
-    ```bash
-    $ python -m zug_seegras
     ```

 ## Repository Structure